 “We’re all thinking about you.
 Feel free to take as much time off as you need.
 And don’t worry about that project, we’ll pick up the slack!”

-“Hey, we’re all sorry to hear about your injury.
-The team put together this care basket with all your favorite snacks.
+“Hey, we were all sorry to hear about your injury.
+The team put together this care basket with your favorite snacks.
 We hope your recovery is quick and easy.
 Rest up and get back to us at your own pace.”

 Optional tip #1: Be of use

-That’s rather generic and not even helpful, if you think about it.
-After all, it puts the onus of figuring out what they need and how to ask for it on the recipient of the message.
+These kinds of generic offers tend to put the onus of figuring out what they need and how to ask for it on the recipient of the message.

 “Hey, you left your purse at the office when you went to the hospital earlier.
 I’ll drop it off on my way home if that’s okay with you.”

-“If you don’t have anyone else who can pick up medicine or groceries for you, I can do it.
+“If you don’t have anyone else to pick up medicine or groceries for you, I can do it.
 I live right around the corner anyway.”

 “Hey, have you heard of this new show?
 It might stave off boredom while you’re recovering.
 I’d love to buddy-watch it with you.
 We can make a running commentary channel about it on Pumble.”